AdvancedTechnologyCoin/arc_core/doc/build-osx.md

 Other commands:
 -------

-    ./arcticcoind -daemon # to start the arcticcoin daemon.
+    ./arcd -daemon # to start the arc daemon.
-    ./arcticcoin-cli --help  # for a list of command-line options.
+    ./arc-cli --help  # for a list of command-line options.
-    ./arcticcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./arc-cli help    # When the daemon is running, to get a list of RPC commands